anvilistas/anvil-extras/docs/guides/modules/routing.rst

 Introduction
 ------------

-An Anvil app is a single page app.
+An Anvil app is a single-page app.
 When the user navigates through the app's pages the URL does not change.
 The part of the URL before the `#` is used by the server to identify the app.
-The part following the `#`, is never sent to the server, and used only by the browser.
+The part following the `#`, is never sent to the server and used only by the browser.

 The routing module takes advantage of the URL hash and allows unique URLs to be defined for forms within an app.
 Here are a few examples of URL hashes within an app and associated terminology.